storyprotocol/documentation/docs/Story Network (L1)/story-network/odyssey-node-setup.md

 If you would like to check the status of `story` while it is running, it is helpful to query its internal JSONRPC/HTTP endpoint.
 Here are a few helpful commands to run:

 * `curl localhost:26657/net_info | jq '.result.peers[].node_info.moniker'`
-  * This will give you a list of consesus peers the node is sync’d with by moniker
+  * This will give you a list of consensus peers the node is sync’d with by moniker
 * `curl localhost:26657/health`
   * This will let you know if the node is healthy - `{}` indicates it is